Name Strings

 Result Type must be an OpTypeInt with 32-bit Width and 0 Signedness.

-Pointer must be a pointer type.
+The type of Pointer must be a pointer type.
 Pointer must have the same value as a descriptor.
 That is, the value must be the same as a variable decorated with DescriptorSet and Binding or an element in such a variable when the data type is an array of Block-decorated structures.

 Array member is an unsigned 32-bit integer index of the last member of Structure.
 That member’s type must be from OpTypeRuntimeArray.